Henry II, Holy Roman Emperor: Third Polish War

-As the Imperial army crossed the Oder river and marched across Poland, Henry II's forces killed or captured several thousand Poles, including women and children.
+As the Imperial army crossed the Oder River and marched across Poland, Henry II's forces killed or captured several thousand Poles, including women and children.
 But the Imperial army suffered heavy losses throughout the campaign.
 Bolesław I sent a detachment of Moravian knights under the command of Mieszko II in a diversionary attack against the Empire's Eastern March.
-The Imperial army retreated from Poland to Merseburg in order to address the assault without making any permanent territorial gains east of the Oder River.
+The Imperial army retreated from Poland to Merseburg to address the assault without making any permanent territorial gains east of the Oder River.
 During the retreat to Germany, Gero II, margrave of the Eastern March, was ambushed by Polish forces and killed late in 1015.
 Following the attack on the Eastern March, Bolesław I's forces took the offensive.
-Bolesław I sent Mieszko II to besiege Meissen in 1017, then under the command of Mieszko II's brother-in-law Margrave Herman I. His attempt at conquering the city failed, however, and he was forced to retreat back to Poland.
+Bolesław I sent Mieszko II to besiege Meissen in 1017, then under the command of Mieszko II's brother-in-law Margrave Herman I. His attempt to conquer the city failed, however, and he was forced to retreat to Poland.

-Henry II and Bolesław I then opened peace negotiations and a ceasefire was declared in summer 1017.
+Henry II and Bolesław I then opened peace negotiations, and a ceasefire was declared in summer 1017.
 As negotiations failed by autumn 1017, Henry II again marched his army into Poland.
 His army reached Głogów, where Bolesław I was entrenched, but it was unable to take the city.
 Henry II then besieged Niemcza, but was likewise unable to capture the city.
-As his army besieged Niemcza, disease brought about from the winter cold devastated the Imperial forces.
-His attacks unsuccessful, Henry II was forced to retreat back to Merseburg in Germany.
+As his army besieged Niemcza, disease caused by the winter cold devastated the Imperial forces.
+His attacks unsuccessful, Henry II was forced to retreat to Merseburg in Germany.
 With this defeat, Henry II was ready to end the war and begin serious peace negotiations with Bolesław I.

 On 30 January 1018, Henry II and Bolesław I signed a fourth peace treaty, known as the Peace of Bautzen.
 The Polish duke was able to keep the contested marches of Lusatia and Meissen on purely nominal terms of vassalage, with Bolesław I recognizing Henry II as his feudal lord.
 Henry II also promised to support Bolesław I in the Polish ruler's expedition to Kiev to ensure his son-in-law, Sviatopolk, claimed the Kievan throne.
 To seal the peace, Bolesław I, then a widower, reinforced his dynastic bonds with the German nobility by marrying Oda of Meissen, daughter of the Saxon Margrave Eckard I of Meissen.